-HTY/POS 347 RUSSIA: KIEV TO PETER THE GREAT
+HTY/POS 347 RUSSIA FROM KIEV TO PETER THE GREAT

 3 credits.
-Prerequisites: 100- or 200level history course, or permission of the instructor.
 An in-depth study of the political and economic culture of the unique Russian experience.
 Emphasis is upon "westernization," territorial expansion and empire building, the development of absolutism, and the undercurrent of rebellion.
+This course fills history concentration and other departmental requirements for non-western or European history.